krzys9876/command-line-reader/README.md

       val verbose:Argument[Boolean]=Argument.ignored
     }

 This is just a different convention.
-You explicitly set configuration values and more importantly by using _ignored_ you show that this parameter is not used during testing.
-Since there is nothing to be parsed, you don't need the _parse_ method.
+By using <code>static</code> you explicitly set configuration values and more importantly by using <code>ignored</code> you show that this parameter is not used during testing.
+Since there is nothing to be parsed, you don't need the <code>parse</code> method.

 I find this more verbose.